Brewers vs. Nationals Player Props Betting Odds

-Sportsbooks have set player props for Christian Yelich, Lane Thomas and others when the Milwaukee Brewers visit the Washington Nationals at Nationals Park on Tuesday at 7:05 PM ET.
+Christian Yelich and Lane Thomas are two of the top players with prop bets available when the Milwaukee Brewers and the Washington Nationals play at Nationals Park on Wednesday (at 1:05 PM ET).

 Bet on this matchup or its props with BetMGM!